redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

 2. Grant permission to allow the service account to read the AWS secret object:

     a.
-Create a `credentialsrequest-dir-aws` folder under `/environments/dev/` in your GitOps repository as the credentials request is namespaced.
+Create a `credentialsrequest-dir-aws` folder under a namespace specific directory in your GitOps repository as the credentials request is namespaced.
+In this documentation we assume you want to mount a secret to a deployment under `dev` namespace which is in the `/environments/dev/` directory.

     b.
 Create a YAML file with the following configuration for the credentials request in `/environments/dev/credentialsrequest-dir-aws/`:

-    KAM generated GitOps repository has two environments in their own namespaces.
-In this documentation, we are going to mount the secret to the deployment pod in `environments/dev` environment which is under `dev` namespace.
+    In this documentation, we are going to mount a secret to the deployment pod in `dev` namespace.

     *Example `credentialsrequest.yaml` file*
     ```
     apiVersion: cloudcredential.openshift.io/v1
     kind: CredentialsRequest
     metadata:
       name: aws-provider-test
       namespace: openshift-cloud-credential-operator
     spec:
       providerSpec:
         apiVersion: cloudcredential.openshift.io/v1
         kind: AWSProviderSpec
         statementEntries:
         - action:
           - "secretsmanager:GetSecretValue"
           - "secretsmanager:DescribeSecret"
           effect: Allow
-            resource: "arn:aws:secretsmanager:<aws_region>:<your_IAM_account>:secret:<your-secret-xxxxxx>" // Secret ARN
+          resource: "<aws_secret_arn>"
     secretRef:
       name: aws-creds
       namespace: dev
     serviceAccountNames:
       - default
     ```

     **NOTE**

-    The <aws_region> of Secret ARN has to match the cluster region.
+    The <aws_region> of <aws_secret_arn> has to match the cluster region.
 If it doesn't match, you could create a replication of your secret in the region where your cluster is on.
 Run the below command to find your cluster region.
     ```
     oc get infrastructure cluster -o jsonpath='{.status.platformStatus.aws.region}'
     ```